Coniston massacre: Board of Inquiry

-Following his appointment, O'Kelly had stated his intention that the enquiry would not be a whitewash and it is speculated he had been "got at."
-To take up his appointment, O'Kelly travelled by train from Canberra to Melbourne with Prime Minister Stanley Bruce, who was campaigning for the upcoming election with the White Australia policy as his party's main platform, accompanying him.
-O'Kelly later said that had he known how the enquiry would turn out, he would have refused the appointment, stating that if the same circumstances happened again someone would be hanged for the killings.
+Following his appointment, O'Kelly had stated his intention that the inquiry would not be a whitewash and it is speculated he had been "got at".
+To take up his appointment, O'Kelly travelled by train from Canberra to Melbourne with Prime Minister Stanley Bruce accompanying him.
+O'Kelly later said that had he known how the inquiry would turn out, he would have refused the appointment, stating that if the same circumstances happened again someone would be hanged for the killings.

 Reporting on the inquiry, the Adelaide Register-News wrote: "he [Murray] is the hero of Central Australia.
 He is the policeman of fiction.
 He rides alone and always gets his man."
 The Northern Territory Times announced that the police were wholly exonerated, and that "there was not a scintilla of evidence" to support the view that the police had conducted a reprisal or punitive expedition.

 Aftermath

 Constable William George Murray remained with the Northern Territory Police until the mid 1940s.
 He retired to Adelaide where he died in 1975.
 William Morton moved out of the area several years after the massacre.
 Bullfrog was never arrested and moved to Yuendumu where he died of old age in the 1970s.

 One of the few survivors was Gwoya Jungarai, who left the area after the massacre destroyed his family.
 A later picture of him as One Pound Jimmy became an iconic Australian postage stamp.

 Billy Stockman Tjapaltjarri, a prominent Papunya Tula painter, was a survivor of the massacre.
 His father was away hunting and survived while his mother had hidden him in a coolamon under a bush before being shot and killed.
-The strong oral history established after the massacre is recorded in paintings by some indigenous artists and the Warlpiri, Anmatyerre and Kaytetye refer to the period as The Killing Times.
-Similarly, other massacres that have occurred in the Ord River region have been recorded by Warmun artists such as Rover Thomas.
+The strong oral history established after the massacre is recorded in paintings by some Indigenous artists and the Warlpiri, Anmatyerre and Kaytetye refer to the period as The Killing Times.
+Similarly, other massacres that have occurred in the Ord River region have been depicted by Warmun artists such as Rover Thomas.